danielhelenes/expensify-app/readme.md

-git init - Create a new git repo git status - View the changes to your project git add - Add files to staging area git commit - Creates a new commit with files from staging area git log - View recent commits
+git init - Create a new git repo git status - View the changes to your project git add -m ""- Add files to staging area git commit - Creates a new commit with files from staging area git log - View recent commits git commit -am ""- shortcut when u only have modified files. new written files, you should write git add